-Public Affairs in a revolution where data and data science are forging new tools and insights into impact and influence.
+Public Affairs is in a revolution where data and data science are forging new tools and insights into impact and influence.

 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” – John Wanamaker (1838-1922)